RACI as a Governance Tool

-Unclear roles and responsibilities do not create high performing projects teams.
-RACI can address this, bringing clarity to the process so that all the players understand what is expected of them…
+Unclear roles and responsibilities do not create high performing project teams.
+RACI can address this by bringing clarity to the process so that all players understand what is expected of them…

-We’ve all had experience of working in project teams where unclear roles and responsibilities result in comments like those in the image to the left.
+We’ve all had experience of working in project teams where unclear roles and responsibilities result in comments like those in the image below.
 Some may resonate more powerfully than others from your own experience, yet they need not occur in the first place.

 RACI is used to understand, establish and communicate roles and responsibilities

 It can be used for current state analysis or future state design and sense-checking

 It is meant to allow the identification of both gaps and redundancies in roles or responsibilities.